-How to add a gradient to an image, graphic, and text
+How to add a gradient to anything

-Applying a gradient across several objects
+Apply a gradient across several objects

 You can multi-select several objects (text, graphics, textures) by holding down the shift key as you click them in your design, or in the layers palette.
 Click Gradient, then click Apply and the gradient background will show across all at once.

-The colors you choose to use for your gradient will have a major impact on the overall look, so don’t just pick them at random.
 One way to select gradient colors is by looking at a color wheel.
 If you’re going for a more subtle look, you’ll want a smooth transition, so choose two colors that are near each other on the wheel.
 If you want a bolder, more dramatic feel, choose colors on opposite sides of the wheel, also known as complementary colors.
 You can find all sorts of fun web-based resources to help you with your color choices, such as ColorSpace and uiGradients.

 Open up an image, apply a gradient, and see what happens!